balintapro/frameworkdiff/README.md

 # frameworkdiff

-This repo is showing the same app in different frameworks/technologies.

 A direct comparison of React and Angular, component by component, feature by feature.
+This was a part of a presentation I've done.

 ## credits